Page Banner

 Contact Ashley O’Neal to take the online plant test.

 For information about the most recent LVI Team Proficiency Exercise (2021), see Lake Vegetation Index 2021 Team Proficiency Report (PDF, 2021).
-For the current LVI Team Proficiency instructions (2023), please see the information at the top of the page.
+The results for the 2023 LVI Team Proficiency Exercise will be available soon.

 Additional Resources